dai-shi/create-react-signals/README.md

 # create-react-signals

-A util function to create signals for React
+A factory function to create signals for React

 This is an internal library for:
 - [jotai-signal](https://github.com/jotai-labs/jotai-signal)